What type of content do you primarily create?

 Step 3: Select your recipient's iPhone (or other Apple device); they'll receive a pop-up notification that you're trying to send a file to them.
 Once they accept using Airdrop, the file will start sending.

-Method 2: Cloud Storage
+Method 2: Using Cloud Storage Services

 However, the steps will work similarly if you use a different platform (like Dropbox, for example).
 Make sure you have the app downloaded on your iPhone before starting.